-Miller and Brown also contributed to the selfregulation factor.
-This view should be drawn to the counselor's attention during the counseling process to direct their mindset towards the importance of the counselee's success through self-regulation, time. and appropriate technological academic success. use for Counselees who can complete academic tasks should get the counselor's recognition and appreciation to trigger further progress.
+Miller and Brown also contributed to the self-regulation factor.
+This view should be drawn to the counselor's attention during the counseling process to direct their mindset towards the importance of the counselee's success through self-regulation, time, and appropriate technological use for academic success.
+Counselees who can complete academic tasks should get the counselor's recognition and appreciation to trigger further progress.